Meihua International Medical T - GuruFocus.com

 PR Newswire

 YANGZHOU, China, Feb.
-15, 2023 /PRNewswire/ -- Meihua International Medical Technologies Co., Ltd. ("MHUA" or the "Company") (NASDAQ: MHUA), a reputable manufacturer and provider of Class I, II and III disposable medical devices with operating subsidiaries in China, today announced the Company has built up a team to lead the research and development of a robotic surgical system and efforts to apply for approval for production launch.
-The Company plans to engage in the design of a surgical robotic assisted surgery ("RAS") system and the integration of related software and hardware.
+21, 2023 /PRNewswire/ -- Meihua International Medical Technologies Co., Ltd. ("MHUA" or the "Company") (NASDAQ: MHUA), a reputable manufacturer and provider of Class I, II and III disposable medical devices with operating subsidiaries in China, today announced the Company, via its subsidiary company Hainan Guoxie Medical Technology Co. ("Hainan Guoxie"), has entered into cooperation agreement (the "Qionghai Agreement") with Qionghai City of Hainan Province to build technology park project.
+Hainan Guoxie also entered into cooperation agreement (the "Hope City Agreement") with Hainan Free Trade Port Boao Hope City ("Hope City") to build MHUA a medical research and development center in the Hope City.

-An RAS system generally consists of one or more arms that are controlled by the surgeon, a master controller or console, and which use a sensory system providing feedback to the user.
-RAS enables remote surgery that combines elements of robotics and telecommunications such as high-speed data connections and elements of management information systems.
-Most domestic robotics companies are in the midstream, designing their own robotic systems, integrating hardware and software, often buying core components from abroad.
+Pursuant to the Qionghai Agreement, Hainan Guoxie plans to invest in the construction of a medical industrial park in Hainan Province for the will be focused on the development of minimally invasive interventional medical devices, new materials and surgical robotics technologies.
+Hainan Guoxie and Qionghai City government reached preliminary agreement to bid for the usage of nearly 574,080 sq ft of land around Hope City for the construction of a Contract Development and Manufacturing Organization (CDMO) medical industrial park.
+The Company anticipates making a more detailed public announcement of the land use right purchase information in about one month's time.

-The Company sees great market potential for RAS systems in China.
-With a huge and aging population but limited medical resources that are allocated unevenly across the country, the significant gap in medical resources in different areas gives rise to a pressing need for medical RAS systems that could potentially help in completing complex surgical operations in a more intelligent, safe and efficient manner while reducing the uneven distribution of medical resources and help medical staff more easily to master operation skills to alleviate their workload.
+Pursuant to the Hope City Agreement, the planned MHUA medical R&D center will carry out the research and development of stem cell to human targeted therapies and rehabilitation training projects.

 About Meihua International Medical Technologies Co., Ltd.